-The world leading research undertaken by the Centre for Health Economics has been recognised by the University of York's ranking as equal 7th in the country for Public Health, Health Services and Primary Care in the national assessment of the quality and impact of research in the 2014 Research Excellence Framework (REF).
+The world leading research undertaken by CHE has been recognised by the University of York's ranking as 9th in the country for Public Health, Health Services and Primary Care in the national assessment of the quality and impact of research in the 2021 Research Excellence Framework (REF).
 CHE was part of the submission made jointly with the Department of Health Sciences, the Centre for Reviews and Dissemination and the Hull-York Medical School.
-The results published on 18 December 2014, showed that 83% of the research submitted was rated as world leading or internationally excellent.
-The impact of our research on society and citizens was also rated equal 7th, and we were ranked equal first for research environment, one that is conducive to producing research of world-leading quality, in terms of Research Power, for the quality and breadth of our research.
+The results published on 12 May 2022, showed that over 92% of the research submitted was rated as world leading (4*).
+Our Unit of Assessment was ranked 6th in terms of Research Power, for the quality and breadth of our research.
 The University of York as a whole performed well in the latest REF, being ranked 10th overall.
 Particular recognition has been given to the environment in which York supports research through facilities, mentoring and career development, with the University rising from 19th to 11th place in this category.

 In 2007, the University of York was awarded the Queen’s Anniversary Prize for Higher and Further Education, in recognition of the contribution health economics research has made to the way society thinks about health and health care over the last 25 years.

 Teaching and training